 Distracted Driving Dangers

-Any activity that takes your attention away from driving and the roadway is distracted driving.
+Any activity that takes your attention away from driving and the roadway is distracted driving, and texting and driving is one of the most distracting activities to engage in while driving.
 Distracted driving is considered just as dangerous as drunk driving.
+Texting and driving kills.

-According to the Tennessee Department of Transportation, there were more than 18,000 car crashes in 2018 alone that were attributed to distracted driving.
+According to the Tennessee Department of Transportation, more than 18,000 car accidents in 2018 were attributed to distracted driving.
 This includes texting, reading emails, watching videos, or talking on your phone.